Big Idea 16: Heredity and Reproduction

 Super Hero Genetics - Bioengineering & Heredity:

-Students must help geneticists develop a new breed of scientific explorer.
+In this Model-Eliciting Activity (MEA), students must help geneticists develop a new breed of scientific explorer.
 Using knowledge of genetics, genotypes, and phenotypes, students must select a combination of alleles that could create people better adapted for exploring dangerous areas and other worlds.
 Then, students must choose which genetic alterations to apply to themselves!

 Type: Lesson Plan